 Watch our video interview with Thomas Wright and Joseph Fratesi, partners and co-owners of ATLAS INDUSTRIES, the furniture and design company.
 They discuss why they chose Newburgh, N.Y., when deciding to move their business from Brooklyn, N.Y.

-Their firm is a multi-disciplinary design and manufacturing firm that integrates interiors with furniture and objects that have a craft-based sensibility.
+Their firm is a multi-disciplinary design and manufacturing business that integrates interiors with furniture and objects that have a craft-based sensibility.

 Wright and Fratesi had been successfully growing Atlas Industries for two decades and reached the point where they wanted to scale the business up.
 Brooklyn commercial real estate had become pricey, though, and so they decided to widen their search.

 This led them 60 miles north of Manhattan to Newburgh, N.Y., where they found what they were looking for, a building that would allow them to locate their business in Newburgh.

 11 Spring Street, Newburgh, N.Y., one block in from historic Liberty Street, featured a great piece of property with plenty of parking, loading docks, and large light-filled interior spaces.